justinjc/foods/content/recipes/stroganoff.md

       for 10 minutes.'
     - 'Drain beef and pat dry.
 Lightly season with salt and pepper.'
     - 'Sear beef and reserve.'
     - 'Cook onion and mushrooms in butter.
-Add garlic and cooka couple minutes.'
+Add garlic and cook a couple minutes.'
     - 'Add flour and mix until well combined, then add rest of ingredients except for sour cream.'
     - 'Cook and reduce to desired consistency, then add sour cream to taste.'